walbourn/contentexporter/ReadMe.txt

 BUILD INSTRUCTIONS
 ------------------

-Install the Autodesk FBX SDK 2015.1 or later (latest tested version is 2018.1.1) for Windows VS 2013 and/or VS 2015
+Install the Autodesk FBX SDK 2015.1 or later (latest tested version is 2018.1.1) for Windows VS 2015

     http://autodesk.com/fbx